 When it comes to dairy and the Paleo diet, some debates pop-up and dairy definitely is in a grey zone.

-The mere fact that something wasn’t consumed during the paleolithic era doesn’t make it bad, but experience as shown us that it’s unfortunatly often the case.
+The mere fact that something wasn’t consumed during the Palaeolithic era doesn’t make it bad, but experience as shown us that it’s unfortunately often the case.
 Dairy is no exception.

 The good about dairy

 Being the first nourishment a newborn gets and one that kick-starts its growth, milk is loaded with nutrients, saturated fats, beneficial bacteria, essential fatty acids, proteins and carbs.
 It’s very insulin promoting and this is due to the fact that it’s growth promoting.
 In this sense, someone trying to gain weight and NOT having autoimmune, acne or insulin sensitivity related issues could benefit from dairy in his weight gain program.

 If you decide to consume dairy, refer to the end of this article for the best dairy choices.

 Dairy can also be a very good way to introduce beneficial bacteria in your gut with yogurts, kefirs or even cheeses.
 In fact, fermented dairy is, in my opinion, one of the best choices you could make if you decide to consume it, mainly because of the good bacteria, but also because the fermentation process will consume most of the sugars.
 This is a good thing because milk’s main sugar, lactose, is often a problem and because it will reduce insulin response.

 The bad about dairy